 - A numerical overview of the company’s energy-saving potential for the next 4 years, and

 - A description of possible cost-effective energy-saving measures

-This year several changes have been implemented in the Dutch legislation in order to aligned with the European Directive
+This year several changes have been implemented in Dutch legislation in order to align with the European Directive